KYVENetwork/docs/docs/validators/validators_overview.md

 ## Types of validators

-KYVE currently has two types of validators: A _chain node_ which is a validator in a cosmos based Proof of Stake blockchain.
+KYVE currently has two types of validators: A _chain node_ which is a validator in a Cosmos based Proof of Stake blockchain.
 Their main tasks are finding consensus on the chain state which includes keeping track of the storage pools and other related data.
 On the other hand we have _protocol nodes_ which is a validator on the protocol level.
 Their main tasks are connecting to storage pools and uploading and validating data from various data sources, archiving them on a web3 storage provider like Arweave.
 A general overview of that architecture can be found below:

 ![architecture](/img/architecture.png)